Lille Købmagerhus: 18th century

-Back in the 17th century, the site was made up of two properties, one facing Købmagergade and another one that facing Peder Hvitfeltsgade on the other side of the street.
+In the 17th century, the site was made up of two properties, one facing Købmagergade and another facing Peder Hvitfeltsgade on the other side of the street.
 The property on Købmagergade was listed in Copenhagen's first cadastre of 1689 as No. 47 in Klædebo Quarter, owned by Isak Jacobsen.
 On his death, his widow was married to army captain (in the Funen National Regiment) Jacob Lerche.
 On his death, she was married to brewer Oeder Nielsen.
-The property on Peder Hvitfeltsgade was listed as No. 162, owned by fish-soaker (fiskebløder) Børge Olsen Yorp In 1691, it was sold to quartermaster in HDMS Svenske Falk asmus Knudsen Sandvig.
+The property on Peder Hvitfeltsgade was listed as No. 162, owned by fish-soaker (fiskebløder) Børge Olsen Yorp.
+In 1691, it was sold to quartermaster in HDMS Svenske Falk asmus Knudsen Sandvig.
 The property was later acquired by mathematical instrument maker arl von Mander.
-On 15 June 1699, he sold it toNicolai Lork.
-On 20 October 1728, it belonged to the widow of kammerjunkerElias Hübsch.
+On 15 June 1699, he sold it to Nicolai Lork.
+On 20 October 1728, it belonged to the widow of kammerjunker Elias Hübsch.

 The two properties were later merged.
 The property was listed in the new cadastre of 756 as No. 51 in Klædebo Quarter, owned by brewer Jens Kofoed.

 Mariager family

 The property was later acquired by Peder Mariager.
-He was both active as a brewer and a cooper.His property was home to three households at the 11787 census.
-Mariager resided in the building with his second wife Gundel Bunsin, his son Christian Mariager, two copers (employees), four cooper's apprentices two maids, four brewery workers and the lodger Christian Stege (student).
+He was active as both a brewer and a cooper.
+His property was home to three households at the 1787 census.
+Mariager resided in the building with his second wife Gundel Bunsin, his son Christian Mariager, two coopers (employees), four cooper's apprentices, two maids, four brewery workers and the lodger Christian Stege (student).
 Jens Jensen, a sailing master (sturmand), resided in the building with his wife Lovise Jensen, their two-year-old daughter Kirstine and one maid.
 Olfert Fischer, then a naval captain, resided in the builduing with his six sisters, one male servant and one maid.

 The property was listed in the new cadastre of 1806 as No. 78 in Klædebo Quarter.
 It belonged to brewer and cooper Christian Mariager at that time.
 In 1811, No. 78 was divided into No. 78 A and No. 78B.